huganaught/Default-Name-Games/Readme.md

 ## Unnamed Game
-.. is a mobile unity game which mixes Tank and Connect 4.
+.. is a mobile unity game which mixes Tanks and Connect 4.

 ## Setting up the Development Environment